Cradles to Crayons: Giving Factory Direct

-Cradles to Crayons Giving Factory Direct is a direct clothing donation program to support children facing clothing insecurity.
-Individual, family, and corporate donors from across the United States ship their clothing donation to a specific child with specific needs.
-Online donors are matched with children who need clothing and are given a packing list to ship to the child they've been paired with.
+From 2021-2025, Cradles to Crayons Giving Factory Direct was a direct clothing donation program to support children facing clothing insecurity.
+Individual, family, and corporate donors from across the United States shipped their clothing donation to a specific child with specific needs.
+Online donors were matched with children who needed clothing and were given a packing list to ship to the child they'd been paired with.

 Impact

 Since 2002, Cradles to Crayons has distributed more 5 million packages of clothing and essentials to children and families living at 200% of the Federal Poverty Line and below—including unhoused families and those in transition from domestic violence or other emergency situations— in Chicagoland, Greater Philadelphia, Massachusetts, NYC, and San Francisco.
 In FY23, Cradles to Crayons distributed 803,071 packages of essentials, including 152,888 packages of clothing and shoes, 8,589,750 diapers, 101,715 winter coats and accessories, 184,759 backpacks and supplies.
 In 2023 Cradles to Crayons engaged more than 112,994 volunteers in the Giving Factory warehouses.